timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 17-HOSPITAL, NURSING HOME, DOMICILIARY, AND MEDICAL CARE/SUBCHAPTER II-HOSPITAL, NURSING HOME, OR DOMICILIARY CARE AND MEDICAL TREATMENT.md

     * (A) 180 days after the date of the enactment of the Military Construction, Veterans Affairs, and Related Agencies Appropriations Act, 2018; or

-    * (B) 180 days after the date on which the individual was discharged or released from the active military, naval, or air service;
+    * (B) 180 days after the date on which the individual was discharged or released from the active military, naval, air, or space service;

   * (2) shall include availability of a toll-free telephone number (commonly referred to as an 800 number);